manyworldss/cloud-aws-flask-python-server/README.md

-# add docker, add more data , more tests
+# add docker, add more data, more tests, automation